danlong005/rpg_compiler/README.md

 ### Disclaimer
 This will never be a full replacement for RPG, as I plan only to include the features I want in the language.
-O-Specs is not planned to ever be supported.
+O-Specs are not planned to ever be supported.